Superabsorbent Polymer Supply During 2022 and Beyond

 more against the USD, this situation will remain spotty and

-in the EU, will likely not be there come April.
+in the EU, will likely not be there in 2022.
 How long it will

 continue and how deep the short supply will be is uncertain for the

 EU at this point.
 We continue to monitor the situation.

 4. Market Summary: Global demand for SAP continues to

 increase almost without regard to the current situation.

 Conservative numbers put demand growing at 12% annually, but in fact